|

 Atlantic.
 Seen from the outside, she looks like what she is: a

 purpose-built craft for sailing rapidly between points on the globe.
+Within her hull, however, QM2 hides a multitude

 of delights as spectacular and pleasurable as they are innovative and